kazupon/vue-validator/docs/en/classes.md

 ## Applying validation classes to another element

 Normally, validation classes is insert to the element that was validated with `v-validate` directive.
 However, sometimes, we need to insert the wrapped element rather than the elements.
-In that case , we can realize by indicating the `v-validate-class` to that element. the below example:
+In that case, we can realize by indicating the `v-validate-class` to that element. the below example:

 ```html
 <validator name="validation1"